omen23/ffmpeg-ffnvcodec-explanation/README.md

 VO: [vdpau] 1280x720 => 1710x720 H.264 VDPAU acceleration

 # but mpv would choose VDPAU hw-decoding automatically if the config file has --hwdec=auto/yes/vdpau in it and nvdec is not supported
-# maybe you need to add the codec names like vd=ffh264vdpau,ffhevcvdpau,ffdivxvdpau # and so on in mpv's configuration file
+# maybe you need to add the codec names like but I think that is not necessary  vd=ffh264vdpau,ffhevcvdpau,ffdivxvdpau,ffmpeg4vdpau,ffvc1vdpau,ffmpeg1vdpau,ffmpeg2vdpau # and so on in mpv's configuration file
-# but I guess it will work with just --hwdec=auto
+# but on my test systems adding just --hwdec=yes to the configuration file or commandline was enough for mpv to use the best hardware decoding method available
 ```
 **Protip: use mpv to play youtube videos with NVDEC VP9 decoding.**